theobald-software/kb.theobald-software.github.io/content/_sap/activating-datasource-in-the-SAP-OLTP-System.md

 weight: 5
 ---

-This article shows how to activate DataSources in your SAP system and make them available for Theobald Software products.
+The following article shows how to activate DataSources in your SAP system and make them available for Theobald Software products.

 ### About DataSources